-Mid-term exam will be an in-class exam.
-In class exams will be open book and open notes.
+The midterm exam is scheduled to be an in-class exam, but may be a take-home exam if students prefer.
+All exams will be open book and open notes.
 The final exam will be a take-home exam.
 There will be a class project.
-Students may work in pairs or individually.
+Students may work in pairs or individually on the project.